aodhmeade/cka-exam-prep/README.md

 ## Exam details
 - The exam is proctored remotely.
 - It consists of 15-20 lab/performance-based problems to be solved in a command line running Linux.
+- The exam is provisioned on Ubuntu 18.04
 - The questions are weighted differently.
 - You have 2 hrs to complete the CKA.
 - The exam is currently based on Kubernetes v1.21